007Teemo/map-refresh-design/README.md

-# Adaptive Google map Refresh Prioritization
+# Adaptive Map Refresh Prioritization

 *A two-tier, demand-aware system for deciding which parts of a live map get updated, and how often.*